mjcrouch/vscode-perforce/README.md

 ## Setup

-You must properly configure a perforce depot area before the extension activates.
+You must properly configure a perforce depot area before the extension fully activates and creates a provider in the 'Source Control' area.

-If you try to run a command, and VS Code tells you **"command not found"** it means the extension has not found a valid perforce depot area.
+If you don't see an SCM provider, it means the extension has not found a valid perforce depot area.

 Don't forget, if you are tweaking settings, internally or externally, you probably need to restart VS code for the extension to perform this detection again.

 #### Having trouble?
 Output log to the rescue

 If you are having trouble, check the **output log** for Perforce.
 Here, you will be able to see what the extension is trying to do, and what it has found during initialisation

-To see the output log, you can run the command "Perforce: Show Output", or you can reach it from `View` -> `Output` and select Perforce in the dropdown
+To see the output log, you can run the command "Perforce: Show Output", or you can reach it from `View` -> `Output` and select Perforce in the dropdown.
+The output relating to initialisation will appear at the top, and will try to warn you of any obvious problems

 ### **The Best Way**